-My hands down favourite Bible story book for under 5s is The Big Bible Storybook from Scripture Union.
+My hands down favourite Bible storybook for under 5s is The Big Bible Storybook from Scripture Union.
 It’s theologically really well worded for under 5s, which definitely includes under 3s.
 We had one when our eldest was 1 and they have both read every story with us many times.
-There’s also board books, a Bible Timeline and an audio version.
+There are also board books, a Bible Timeline and an audio version.
 So much wonderfulness.

-Other Bible storybooks we like include the Children of God Storybook Bible from Collins (50% off when I wrote this post), which is edited by Archbishop Desmond Tutu and each story is illustrated by an African artist.
+Other Bible storybooks we like include the Children of God Storybook Bible from Collins, which is edited by Archbishop Desmond Tutu and each story is illustrated by an African artist.

 The Strong Tower from SU has a series of Bible stories of children in the Bible in difficult situations.
 It’s got lovely artwork and is great for chatting about how to deal with, well, difficult situations.

-The Easter Story – one of a set called My First Bible Stories available from The Book People (12 books for £12) Nice artwork, and fairly well told stories.
+The Easter Story – one of a set called My First Bible Stories.
+Nice artwork, and fairly well-told stories.
 Don’t expect theological perfection from books this cheap, and not from a Christian publisher as far as I can tell, but you can always edit the bits you don’t like, and we use these to cut up and make puppets to retell and play the story.

-My Easter Egg Hunt by Cathy Porter is a lovely home grown book in which a little girl discovers why Good Friday is ‘good’ when it seems so sad.
-Probably best for age 4 plus
+My Easter Egg Hunt by Cathy Porter is a lovely homegrown book in which a little girl discovers why Good Friday is ‘good’ when it seems so sad.
+Probably best for ages 4 plus

 The Secret of Happiness by Jan Godfrey and Honor Ayres from Barnabas at BRF is a great retelling of the sermon on the mount for children.
 It’s told from the perspective of three children in the crowd and is really very good